CHANDRASEKAR8610/phone-directory2/README.md

 ### 1.4.7 Other Features

 In addition to the sales, we also offer the users to update their personal details and update their added products.
-Do like the above scenarios for all the other features and explore more to view the perfectness of this Application.
+Do like the above scenarios for all the other features and explore this application more to view the perfectness of Data Modelling.

 # Data Model for E-Shopping-App
 At First, let have a look at our Conceptual Data Model !!!